Architecture and API

 You can use REVM in two main ways:

-- Run regular Ethereum transactions using a Execution API
+- Run regular Ethereum transactions using an Execution API

 The main revm

-library combines all crates into one package and reexports them, standalone library are useful if there is need to import functionality with smaller scope.
-You can see overview of revm crates in crates folder.
+library combines all crates into one package and reexports them, standalone libraries are useful if there is a need to import functionality with smaller scope.
+You can see an overview of all revm crates in the crates folder.

 REVM works in no_std